yassouali/fast.ai_notes/parctical_DL/lecture2.md

 ### learning rate annealing

 In training deep networks, it is usually helpful to anneal the learning rate over time.
-Good intuition to have in mind is that with a high learning rate, the system contains too much kinetic energy and the parameter vector bounces around chaotically, unable to settle down into deeper, but narrower parts of the loss function.
+Good intuition to have in mind is that with a high learning rate, the system contains too much kinetic energy and the parameter vector bounces around chaotically, unable to settle down into deeper, but narrothe parts of the loss function.
 Knowing when to decay the learning rate can be tricky: Decay it slowly and we'll be wasting computation bouncing around chaotically with little improvement for a long time.
 But decay it too aggressively and the system will cool too quickly, unable to reach the best position it can.
 There are three common types of implementing the learning rate decay:

 * **Step decay:** Reduce the learning rate by some factor every few epochs.
 Typical values might be reducing the learning rate by a half every 5 epochs, or by 0.1 every 20 epochs.
 These numbers depend heavily on the type of problem and the model.
-One heuristic you may see in practice is to watch the validation error while training with a fixed learning rate, and reduce the learning rate by a constant (e.g. 0.5) whenever the validation error stops improving.
+One heuristic we may see in practice is to watch the validation error while training with a fixed learning rate, and reduce the learning rate by a constant (e.g. 0.5) whenever the validation error stops improving.
 * **Exponential decay**. has the mathematical form $\alpha = \alpha _ { 0 } e ^ { - k t }$, where α0, k are hyperparameters and t is the iteration number (or the epochs).
 * **1/t decay** has the mathematical form $\alpha = \alpha _ { 0 } / ( 1 + k t )$ where a0, k are hyperparameters and t is the iteration number.